 Wave particle duality; photoelectric effect, Hertz and Lenard's observations; Einstein's photoelectric equation - particle nature of light.
-Matter waves - wave nature of particles, de-Broglie relation; conclusion from Davisson-Germer experiment.
-X-rays.
+Matter waves - wave nature of particles, de-Broglie relation; conclusion from Davisson-Germer experiment (Qualitative only).

-(a) Photo electric effect, quantization of Einstein's radiation: equation $E{max} = hv - W_0$; threshold frequency; work function; experimental facts of Hertz and Lenard and their conclusions: Einstein used Planck's ideas and extended it to apply for radiation (light); photoelectric effect can be explained only assuming quantum (particle) nature of radiation.
+(a) Photo electric effect, quantization of radiation; Einstein's equation

+$E{max} = h\upsilon - W_0$; threshold frequency; work function; experimental facts of Hertz and Lenard and their conclusions; Einstein used Planck's ideas and extended it to apply for radiation (light); photoelectric effect can be explained only assuming quantum (particle) nature of radiation.
 Determination of Planck's constant (from the graph of stopping potential V_s versus frequency f of the incident light).
-Momentum of photon $p=E/c=hv/c=h/\lambda$.
+Momentum of photon $p=E/c=h\nu/c=h/\lambda$.

-- (b) De Broglie hypothesis, phenomenon of electron diffraction (qualitative only).
-Wave nature of radiation is exhibited in interference, diffraction and polarisation; particle nature is exhibited in photoelectric effect.
-Dual nature of matter: particle nature common in that it possesses momentum p and kinetic energy KE.
-The wave nature of matter was proposed by Louis de Broglie, λ=h/p= h/mv.
-Davisson and Germer experiment; qualitative description of the experiment and conclusion. - (c) A simple modern X-ray tube (Coolidge tube) - main parts: hot cathode, heavy element anode (target) kept cool, all enclosed in a vacuum tube; elementary theory of X-ray production; effect of increasing filament current- temperature increases rate of emission of electrons (from the cathode), rate of production of Xrays and hence, intensity of X rays increases (not its frequency); increase in anode potential increases energy of each electron, each X-ray photon and hence, Xray frequency (E=hv); maximum frequency $hv{max} = eV$; continuous spectrum of X rays has wavelength minimum $\lambda{min} =$ $c/v{max}=hc/eV$.
-Moselev's Characteristic and continuous X rays, their
+(b) De Broglie hypothesis, phenomenon of electron diffraction (qualitative only).
+Wave nature of radiation is exhibited in interference, diffraction and polarisation; particle nature is exhibited in photoelectric Dual nature of matter: particle effect. nature common in that it possesses momentum p and kinetic energy KE.
+The wave nature of matter was proposed by Louis de Broglie, $\lambda = h/p = h/mv$.
+Davisson Germer experiment; and qualitative description of the experiment and conclusion.